 The SAT gives you a wholly written essay and then asks you to evaluate that essay and find the evidence, the reasoning elements, and the structure.

-If you do better at reading a passage and writing a Pros vs. Cons essay, then the SAT essay will be easier for you.
+If you are more of an analytical person, then the SAT essay will be easier for you.
 However, if you are more of a persuasive writer, the ACT essay will appeal to you.
-Keep in mind that the essay options on both tests are optional.

 While the SAT does not have a separate science section, scientific passages that test scientific concepts are sprinkled throughout the math and reading sections.
 The ACT science section score makes up 25% of your total ACT score, whereas the SAT has no separate score for science.
 If your goal is to get into a science-oriented program, taking the ACT may provide you an advantage.